Garston Empire

 The previous bingo use of the Empire has been sympathetic to the architectural layout of the building, and it could easily be returned to theatre use.

 There has been much local interest in the building over the years suggesting the reopening of the Empire as a community facility has potential.
-The local community still has fond memories of the building and interest has come from a number of sources including community group Friends of Garston Empire whose ambition is to reopen the building as a theatre, and community group South Liverpool Voluntary Inclusion Programme, which works to improve the mental and physical health of older people and whose members remember Garston Empire as a cinema.
+Local community groups, such as Friends of Garston Empire and South Liverpool Voluntary Inclusion Programme, have shown interest in reopening the building as a theatre, with many members still sharing fond memories of the building.
 Theatres Trust has been providing various interested groups with early-stage project advice, but unfortunately, none have been in the position to progress a capital works project.

 Current situation

-The property owner’s intentions for the property are uncertain.
-The building was for sale again for a period in 2022/2023 but did not sell and continues to be vacant.
+The owner’s intentions are uncertain.
+The theatre was for sale again for a period in 2022 / 2023 but did not sell and continues to be vacant.

 Theatres Trust would be keen to engage with the owner about the potential opportunity and community benefits of restoring and reopening the Empire and to help it connect with the many community groups who have shown interest in the theatre.
 We believe that there is a historically sympathetic and sustainable future for the Empire and will continue to advocate for this.

-Main photo Garston Empire, Ian Grundy; interior by Ken Roe.
+Main photo Garston Empire, Daniel O'Neill; interior by Ken Roe.